Is Split Pea Soup Keto?

 What You Need to Know

 Split Pea Soup is not considered keto because it contains split peas, which are high in carbohydrates.
-The primary ingredients, including vegetable broth, carrots, and onions, contribute to its carb content, making it unsuitable for a ketogenic diet that restricts carbohydrate intake to encourage fat burning for energy.
+The primary ingredients, including vegetable broth, carrots, and onions, further contribute to the overall carb count, making it unsuitable for a ketogenic diet that typically limits daily carb intake to around 20-50 grams.

 Ingredient Breakdown